Davy Crockett Explorer Canoes: History

-It is one of only two attractions in Disneyland to be in three different lands without ever being moved.
+It is one of only two attractions in Disneyland to be in four different lands without ever being moved.
 Originally called Indian War Canoes, the attraction opened on July 4, 1956, as part of Frontierland's Indian Village expansion, with real American Indian guides aboard every canoe.
 Guests used a "D ticket" to ride the attraction.
 The Indian War Canoes closed with Indian Village in 1971 but reopened on May 19 as Davy Crockett’s Explorer Canoes, inspired by the Davy Crockett miniseries, with the guides now wearing coonskin caps.

-It became a part of Bear Country, home of Country Bear Jamboree, when that section of the park opened in 1972.
-The area was later renamed Critter Country in 1989, which now takes in Splash Mountain and The Many Adventures of Winnie the Pooh attractions.
-The canoes closed suddenly on October 3, 1998, igniting rumors that they were closed permanently.
-However, the attraction reopened the following June.
-Davy Crockett's Explorer Canoes operates on busier days only, primarily in the summer and on weekends.
+In 1972 it became a part of Bear Country, home of Country Bear Jamboree (1972–2001).
+The area was later renamed Critter Country in 1988.

 In addition to the Explorer Canoes, Disneyland and the Magic Kingdom's Liberty Square operated the Mike Fink Keel Boats until 1997.
 This attraction was based on the miniseries episode "Davy Crockett's Keelboat Race".

 On January 11, 2016, the Davy Crockett Explorer Canoes, along with the other attractions and shows along the Rivers of America, temporarily closed for the construction of Star Wars: Galaxy's Edge.
 The attraction reopened on July 29, 2017.

+In November 2024, Critter Country was renamed Bayou Country.